ZupIT/beagle-docs/content/en/home/API/Events.md

 - onFocus
 - onChange

 An event can be part of the component contract or a Beagle action.
-A`button`, for example, it is a component `onPress` is an event that it is part of its contract.
-An action sendRequest, it's an example of action where the events "onSuccess", "onError" and "onFinish" are part of the contract.
+A`button`, for example, is a component `onPress` and is an event that it is part of its contract.
+An action sendRequest, it's an example of action in which the events "onSuccess", "onError" and "onFinish" are part of the contract.

 ## How to use it?